unexpectedjs/unexpected/documentation/api/addType.md

 didn't implement.
 In this case we inherited the methods `equal`, `inspect` and `diff` from the `object` type.

-Imagine that we make a failing expectation on a person instance:
+Imagine that we make a failing expectation on a `Person` instance:

 ```javascript
 expect(new Person('John Doe', 42), 'to equal', new Person('Jane Doe', 24));